Save Money by Increasing Attic Insulation in Columbia

 Both types of spray foam insulation may even help block noise.

 Loose Fill and Batt Insulation

 Loose fill insulation is blown in through special machinery, while batt insulation is rolls that can be portioned to fit.
-Insulating material can contain fiberglass, cellulose, mineral wool and cotton.
+Insulating material can involve fiberglass, cellulose, mineral wool and cotton.

 Insulation is graded for its resistance to heat flow.
 This is also called the R-value.
 Different levels are recommended based on where you live.

-Midland Air Service Experts Heating & Air Conditioning can help you identify what kind of insulation is best for the climate in Columbia and your home’s needs.
-Our insulation installers provide a full range of excellent insulation services backed by a 100% Satisfaction Guarantee* for a year.
+Midland Air Service Experts can help you identify what kind of insulation is best for the climate in Columbia and your home’s needs.
+Our insulation installers offer a full range of quality insulation services backed by a 100% Satisfaction Guarantee* for a year.

 Get started by asking us for a home comfort consultation and free estimate today.